-Significant changes are needed to close the emission gap of 9.3 GtCO2e to the 2°C goal in 2030.
-Limiting warming to below 2°C requires countries to accelerate the retirement of existing capacity.
+Significant changes are needed to close the emission gap of 5.6 and 11.4 GtCO2e to the 2°C and 1.5°C goal, respectively, in 2030.
+Limiting warming to below 2°C and 1.5°C requires countries to accelerate the retirement of existing capacity.

-Limiting warming to well-below 2°C requires not only cancelling all proposed coal-fired power projects, but countries must accelerate the retirement of existing capacity.
+Limiting warming to well-below 2°C and below 1.5°C requires not only cancelling all proposed coal-fired power projects, but countries must accelerate the retirement of existing capacity.

-More than 60 countries have plans to add new coal-fired power capacity, but the vast majority of the planned activity is located in Asia.
-China, India, Turkey, Vietnam, and Indonesia – account for almost three quarters of the newly proposed capacity.
+About 60 countries have plans to add new coal-fired power capacity, but the vast majority of the planned activity is located in Asia.
+China, India, Indonesia, Vietnam, and Turkey – account for almost three quarters of the newly proposed capacity.